Zimbabwe's political drama: What just happened? A timeline | Taiwan News

 Nov.
 20: The ruling party's Central Committee says it will begin impeachment proceedings.
 The military says Mugabe and Mnangagwa have made contact and the fired deputy will return to Zimbabwe "shortly."

 Nov.
-21: Mnangagwa calls on Mugabe to heed the will of Zimbabwe's people and resign immediately.
-The ruling party begins impeachment proceedings, which are halted so Mugabe's resignation letter can be read, to cheers.
+21: Mnangagwa calls on Mugabe to heed the will of Zimbabwe's people and resign immediately, while the ruling party begins impeachment proceedings.